We are 100% user supported.

 Definition

 a simple survey that generally determines land boundaries and building locations.
-Mortgage surveys are required by title companies and lending institutions when they provide financing to show that there are no structures encroaching on the property and that the position of structures is generally within zoning and building code requirements.
-Some jurisdictions allow mortgage surveys to be done to a lesser standard, however most modern U.S. state minimum standards require the same standard of care for mortgage surveys as any other survey.
+Required by title companies and lending institutions to show no structures encroaching on property and that position of structures is within zoning and building code.
+Most modern U.S. states require the same standard of care for mortgage surveys as any other survey.
 The resulting higher price for mortgage surveys has led some lending institutions to accept "Mortgage Inspections" not signed or sealed by a surveyor.

 Term